 I answered 847 emails in 12 hours today.
-That's an average of 51 seconds each.
-But the single most common request I got was, “Take a listen to my music and let me know what I should do.”
+That’s an average of 51 seconds each.
+But the single most common request I got was this: “Take a listen to my music and let me know what I should do.”

 Those emails took the longest.
 I never know what to do with that request.